RULES OF DEBATE & ASSEMBLY PROCEDURES

-- District 9820 MUNA & Forest Edge has a NO SMOKING, ALCOHOL or UNPRESCRIBED DRUGS policy inside and outside the complex.
+- District 9820 MUNA & the camp has a NO SMOKING, ALCOHOL or UNPRESCRIBED DRUGS policy inside and outside the complex.

 - For safety, delegates participating in MUNA must not leave the boundaries allocated to our group without authorization from a member of District 9820 MUNA Committee.

 - Participants must not leave the confines of the MUNA venue without the permission of a supervising Rotarian.

 - There is no curfew, however, we ask that you please be considerate of other delegates.
 You will need your sleep to be well prepared for MUNA.
 (Supervising Rotarian may call “Lights Out” if they deem it necessary).